FAIRmat-NFDI/AreaC-DOC/docs/custom_schemas/h5md/connectivity.md

 : arbitrary additional metadata for this particle group may be given.

-Each subgroup may also contain a (nested) `particles_group` subgroup, in order to subdivide the group of particles into a organizational hierarchy.
-As with the overall `particles_group` container, the groups contained within `particles_group` must not *partition* the particles within this group (i.e., overlapping or non-complete grouping are allowed).
+Each subgroup may also contain a (nested) `particles_group` subgroup, in order to subdivide the group of particles into an organizational hierarchy.
+As with the overall `particles_group` container, the groups contained within `particles_group` must not *partition* the particles within this group (i.e., overlapping or non-complete groupings are allowed).
 However, particle groups *must* contain particles already contained within the parent `particles_group` (i.e., subgroups must be a subset of the grouping at the previous level of the hierarchy).

 Note that typically the `particles_group` hierarchy ends at the level of individual particles (i.e., individual particles are not stored, since this information is already contained within the `particles` group).